online store

 From the Moon to Earth

-Oued El Hamim 001 began its journey millions of years ago, when a colossal asteroid impact ejected it from the Moon’s surface.
-After traveling 384,000 kilometers through space, it landed on Earth, where it was discovered in the Libyan desert.
-Its lunar origin was confirmed through detailed mineralogical and chemical analysis by Dr. Carl Agee, establishing it as an authentic relic of our nearest celestial neighbour
+This specimen began its cosmic journey millions of years ago, when an asteroid impact hurled it from the lunar surface.
+After crossing 384,000 kilometers of space, it landed in the Libyan desert, where it was recovered in 2024.
+Its lunar origin has been confirmed through detailed mineralogical and chemical analysis, affirming its status as a genuine relic of our nearest celestial neighbor.

 This meteorite represents an extraordinary opportunity to acquire a specimen of immense scientific and aesthetic value.
 With its unparalleled size and rare geological features, Oued El Hamim 001 is a tangible connection to the Moon, a relic of cosmic history, and an iconic addition to any world-class collection.